oconnor663/applied_crypto_2021_fall/sha256/readme.md

 Your input for this problem is a 32-byte hash, encoded as hex.
 Hex-decode it into bytes.
 Then convert it back into a list of 8 words, by breaking it into groups of 4 bytes and parsing each 4-byte group as a **big-endian** integer.
-Your output should be the list of these words.
+Your output should be that list.

 **Input:** a 32-byte hash, encoded as hex

-**Output:** the list of 8 words recovered from that hash
+**Output:** the list of 8 state words recovered from the hash

 ### Problem 16: the length extension attack